Kevgmd/Notes-App/README.md

 - Previously this project was supposed to be more complex than the actual release, but i still don't got the knowledge and experience to make the back-end work as intented.

+- The text written it's saved automatically when the text is typed, so you don't need to click any button to save it.

 - Design highly inspired by [Samsung Notes](https://play.google.com/store/apps/details?id=com.samsung.android.app.notes).

 ## Project Image